You’re likely paying hundreds of pounds too much on your mobile phone.

 I wouldn’t recommend choosing a new phone network based purely on extras, but if prices are similar it’s worth seeing what you can get.

-You might also want to factor in what you’d get from O2 Priority or Vodafone’s VeryMe rewards – though both are still available if you’re with a different network if you pay.
+Bear in mind when it comes to O2 Priority or Vodafone’s VeryMe rewards that both are still available if you’re with a different network if you pay £10 – that might work out cheaper.

 Networks will also be trying to upsell you on 5G at the moment.
 Some of the smaller ones will only be 4G so if that’s important to you it will likely cost more.
 In reality though, this faster network speed is only currently available in major cities, so most don’t need it (yet).